logsearch/logsearch-boshrelease/docs/guides/maintaining-log-parser-configurations.md

 ---

 As your logsearch deployment becomes more heavily used, you're bound to receive multiple different log formats.
-Trying to manage all the different parser rules in a `log_parser.filters` property as a multi-line string inside a YAML-based configuration file can become very difficult.
+Trying to manage all the different parser rules in a `parser.filters` property as a multi-line string inside a YAML-based configuration file can become very difficult.

 The easiest improvement is to extract the filter configuration into a separate file which lives alongside your